 1. Make Your Custom Design and Accessories Your Starting Point

 While going through this process, it’s important for you to consider and understand the purpose of your tank: the product it contains, the processes that impact the tank, the environment it lives in, the abuse it will take, and the desired life expectancy.
-These all add up to a good design.
-Additional questions to consider:

 - Coating Requirements – What kind of industrial coatings are required?